 Method overriding

-Derived classes can override methods from the base class using the keywords virtual
+Derived classes can override methods of the base class using the keywords virtual

 in the base class and override